nais/kafkarator/doc/adr/0005-kafkarator-credentials-rotation-and-flow.md

 This has resulted in massive Credential purges (and subsequent restarts) of applications with access to topics with many producers and consumers.

-### All applications attached to a topic has their credentials rotated whenever there is a change to the topic
+### Kafkarator purges all service users when processing a topic

 When a topic is updated, the synchronization loop in Kafkarator kicks in.
 As part of this loop, all service users are re-created, rotating their credentials.